-Palak paneer makes a healthy weeknight meal and is ready in 15 minutes with this easy Instant Pot recipe!
-No boiling hot water or using your food processor to puree the spinach.
-Cook it all in one pot and let the immersion blender do its magic.
+Palak paneer makes a healthy weeknight meal and is ready in 15 minutes with this easy Instant Pot recipe.
+I love this one pot recipe to cook the spinach and then use an immersion blender to puree the sauce making cleanup super easy.
 Serve with steamed rice for a gluten free meal or with hot parathas for a wholesome vegetarian meal!
 And if you love quick Instant Pot curries, try my Mushroom Masala and Aloo Gobi recipes for a perfect weeknight meal.

-Fresh, unsalted cheese that is similar to cottage cheese.
-Paneer is made by curdling milk using lemon juice or vinegar and then separating the why.
+Paneer is fresh, unsalted cheese that is similar to cottage cheese.
+Paneer is made by curdling milk using lemon juice or vinegar and then separating the whey.
 All the excess water from the curdled milk solids are pressed out and then shaped to form soft cheese.
 Paneer is not aged and can be consumed right away.
 It adds a nice texture to curries, parathas, rice dishes, and desserts.
 Here is a recipe that shows how to make homemade paneer.

 How to Store Paneer?

 Homemade Paneer can be refrigerated up to a week and can be frozen for extended shelf life.
 If buying paneer from a store, I usually cut it into cubes and freeze any unused portions right away.